-5) Has the matcha been traditionally stone-ground?
+4) Has the matcha been traditionally stone-milled?
 Or powdered by other means?
-True, authentic matcha will have been stone-ground.
+True, authentic matcha will have been stone-milled.

-Keeping these guidelines in mind, here are some factors that historically have been taken into account for culinary versus ceremonial matcha tea:
+Keeping the above guidelines in mind, here are some factors that historically have been taken into account for culinary grade versus ceremonial grade matcha tea.

 1) Ceremonial simply means that the matcha is appropriate for koicha

 preparation in the tea ceremony.
 (Koicha means “thick tea” and it is a very intense experience!
 One usually drinks “usucha” which means thin tea.)
 Ceremonial grade matcha is meant to only be mixed with water.

 2) To prepare koicha, one would want an expertly crafted matcha!
 So over time, people reserved their exceptional, difficult-to-produce teas for koicha preparation.
 There are a lot

-of factors that determine difficult to produce teas.
-For Mizuba, we carry 3 main ceremonial matchas.
+of factors that determine difficulty when producing teas.
+At Mizuba, we carry a variety of "ceremonial" grade matcha teas.
 The differences in our ceremonial matcha range from how often they are harvested, how old the plants are, whether the tea is harvested by hand or machine, and whether or not it is from a single-estate, if the tea is from a rare cultivar, etc. Some of these matcha teas that reflect these unique characteristics and variables are our Nagomi

 , and Kokoro

-Culinary matcha has received a bad rap because unfortunately, in the mass market the term culinary has been used to pass off very poorly processed matcha.
-If you've bought matcha online before, you might have experienced it - super bitter, yellow, dull, oxidized powdered green tea!
-Not matcha, if it hasn't hit the mark of all the production factors listed above.
+Culinary matcha has received a bad rap because — unfortunately! — in the mass market the term culinary has been used to pass off very poorly processed matcha.
+If you've bought matcha online before, you might have experienced it: bitter and/or metallic, yellow, dull, oxidized powdered green tea!
+Remember: it's not matcha if it hasn't hit the mark of all the production factors we listed above.

-Cheaper, "culinary" matcha is usually harvested from autumn harvests.
-In Japan, these can taste ok if *purely* used for mixing into cakes, cookies, skincare uses etc. We wouldn't recommend it for lattes or for drinking.
+Cheaper, "culinary" matcha is usually harvested from late summer or autumn harvests.
+In Japan, these can taste ok if *purely* used for mixing into cakes, cookies, or skincare uses etc. We wouldn't recommend it for lattes or for drinking.
 However, the majority of mass-marketed culinary matcha is just plain, poorly processed powdered green tea.

 This has led consumers to believe that they must spend the money on ceremonial matcha, even when they want to mix it with milk for lattes, for example.

 Of course, you can do whatever you'd like with any matcha you buy!
-But if you were to ask our opinion, we think ceremonial tea should be reserved for enjoying the matcha's nuances on their own!
-Of course, if you love your ceremonial matcha with milk, we're not going to stop you- the best kind of tea is the one you enjoy the most.
+But if you were to ask our opinion, we think ceremonial tea should be reserved for enjoying the matcha's nuances on their own.
+That said, if you love your ceremonial matcha with milk, we're not going to stop you — the best kind of tea is the one you enjoy the most.

-However, it is our recommendation to save your money to enjoy those teas as a special experience, and use Mizuba's Culinary matcha
+It is our recommendation to save your money to enjoy ceremonial teas as a special experience, and use Mizuba's Culinary matcha

-as an every day, high-quality culinary tea to truly enjoy the matcha flavor in your lattes, smoothies, iced teas, lemonades, etc :) Mizuba's culinary matcha is the best option to make your favorite mixed matcha creations, and the ceremonial teas are wonderful option to enjoy
+as an everyday, exceptional-quality culinary tea to truly enjoy the matcha flavor in your lattes, smoothies, iced teas, lemonades, etc :) Mizuba's culinary matcha is the best option to make your favorite mixed matcha creations, and the our higher grade teas are wonderful option to enjoy pure matcha.

-For Mizuba, we couldn't possibly sell a matcha we don't believe in, or is low-quality.
+For Mizuba, we couldn't possibly sell a matcha we don't believe in or one that is low-quality.
 We believe that all matcha should taste wonderful, and our culinary matcha is no exception.
 Therefore, you can trust in our Organic Culinary Matcha

 because it is still processed as a true, authentic, Japanese matcha from Uji!

-Personally from Mizuba, the integrity of culinary matcha been such a problem in the industry that we've considered eschewing the term altogether and calling it something like, “service” matcha or “all-purpose” matcha.
-However, as you might know Mizuba has begun to be known as purveying one of the best culinary matcha teas in the industry.
+Personally from Mizuba, the integrity of culinary matcha has been such a problem in the industry that we've considered eschewing the term altogether and calling it something like Mizuba's signature, “all-purpose” matcha.
+However, as you might know, Mizuba has begun to be known as purveying one of the best culinary matcha teas in the industry.
 So for now, we're keeping the term and telling the world what pure, good matcha should be!
-We believe it's worth it √
+We believe it's worth it.

 At Mizuba, we 100% believe in making incredibly quality matcha accessible to everyone.
-And our culinary is no exception.
+And our culinary grade matcha is no exception.

 Leave a comment